mateus-po/sudoku-generator/README.md

 # What can be improved

-I made this sudoku grid generator back in 2021 (and this repository is jsut a remake of orginal project), when I didn't had the best knowledge of data structures and time complexity.
+I made this sudoku grid generator back in 2021 (and this repository is just a remake of orginal project), when I didn't had the best knowledge of data structures and time complexity.
 If I were to make it today, I would use TypedArray data structure (e.g Int8Array) instead of JavaScript dymanic arrays.
 It would significantly speed the generator up (especially when generating big and difficult grids).